mrg97-git/DBSorter/README.md

-Utility to sort large scale data base.Suppots sorting by % of partial matches and regular expressions.
+Utility for large scale data base sorting.
+Suppots sorting by % of partial matches and regular expressions.